On the thermodynamic limit of interacting fermions in the continuum: Invariance under the dynamics for particle number preserving observables

 \end{lem} \begin{proof} We will use the same strategy as in the proof of \cref{th:r to infinity}, i.e., we have to show that the commutator between $ B_n$ and $a^*(T_x f_n)$ vanishes in the limit $\abs x \to \infty$.

-First consider the case \ref{it:ahDeltaash}, assume that $V$ is compactly supported in a ball of radius $r_V$, $f_n$ is compactly supported, and $h \in \hs$ is supported in a ball of radius $r_h$.
-If we show that $[\Vb,a^\#(h)]$ anticommutes with every $a^*(f)$ with $\supp f \subseteq B_{r_h + r_V}^c$, then the statement follows for the given assumptions by anticommuting $a^*(T_x f_n)$ to the vacuum on the left-hand side.
+First consider the case \ref{it:ahDeltaash}, assume that $V$ is compactly supported in $\B_{r_V}$, the closed ball around the origin of radius $r_V$, $f_n$ is compactly supported, and $h \in \hs$ is supported in a ball of radius $r_h$.
+If we show that $[\Vb,a^\#(h)]$ anticommutes with every $a^*(f)$ with $\supp f \subseteq \B_{r_h + r_V}^c$, then the statement follows for the given assumptions by anticommuting $a^*(T_x f_n)$ to the vacuum on the left-hand side.
 In doing so we use that $T_x f_n$ is supported outside of any ball for $\abs x$ big enough.

 For the case \ref{it:VntA}, we first assume that $A$ is a polynomial of creation and annihilation operators of functions having compact support.
 Then we can expand the commutator $[V_n(t),A_n]$ into the single creation and annihilation operators and proceed as in the previous case.